Family Support For LGBTQ+ Youth Of Color: Parents & Caregiver Guide

 Why is it important to address mental health concerns when offering family support for LGBTQ+ youth of color?

-Dealing with mental health issues helps young people get the required treatment and assistance, preventing despair and anxiety.
+Addressing mental health challenges helps young people get the required treatment and assistance they need, preventing despair and anxiety.

 How can families create a safe space for discussing gender identity and sexual orientation?